mulesoft-assets/template-sap2sfdc-customer-migration/README.md

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

-The integration is triggered by an HTTP Endpoint that receives the migration request.
-Then it retrieves all customers from SAP using the standard BAPI **BAPI_CUSTOMER_GETLIST**, transforms them into Salesforce Accounts and passes them to the Batch process.
+The integration is triggered by an HTTP Listener Connector that receives the migration request.
+Then it retrieves all customers from SAP using the standard BAPI **BAPI\_CUSTOMER\_GETLIST**, transforms them into Salesforce Accounts and passes them to the Batch process.

 As implemented, this Anypoint Template leverages the Batch Module.
 The batch job is divided in Input, Process and On Complete stages.